PC0907/NLP_Lab/Updates/Updates_6.md

 ## Next steps

-- Finish pooled regeneration (running) → rescore → the generalization number.
+- **v2 pooled regeneration with the enriched prompt** (queued) → rescore + dump →
-- Sampling-based regeneration (regenerate N times, pick best) — decide the selection criterion (majority vote / probe-scored / model self-pick).
+  compare break count to v1 (354) and safe-override net to v1 (+44).
+Confirms (or not) the context-impoverishment diagnosis.
+- **Error taxonomy across the pooled set** → quantify what fraction of errors are (a) matcher/quote artifacts, (b) undocumented-convention (scale/value), (c) genuine fixable model errors.
+This sets the real ceiling for regeneration and reframes the financial error rate.
+- **Document the scale/value schema-underspecification finding** — a meaningful
+  chunk of 10kq/financial "errors" are undocumented-convention mismatches, not model failures; report as a benchmark-annotation limitation.
+- Multi-sample probe-selected regeneration (probe as *selector*, safe-override margin) — designed (`10_regen_select.py`); needs the activation-capture wiring validated (probe trained on extraction activations; candidate activations come from a different prompt — a distribution-shift check is built in).
-- Re-run fixability with the improved matcher (the `_normalize` fix affects it too), so fixability and coverage numbers use one consistent matcher.
+- Re-run fixability with the improved `_normalize` matcher (it affects fixability too), so fixability / coverage / taxonomy all use one consistent matcher.
-- Off-by-one list-element residual → constrained decoding (future work).
-- Pre-registered audit protocol document (formalize the 50/25/25 thresholds, retroactively justify exclusions and the lenient-matcher decision).
+- Pre-registered audit protocol document (formalize the thresholds, justify the exclusions and the lenient-matcher decision).